A Metalanguage for Guarded Iteration: Monads for Effectful Guarded Iteration

+The above formulation of the notion of guardedness is necessitated by the standard categorical view of (binary) coproducts as a \emph{property}: a binary coproduct is any object that satisfies the corresponding universal property; therefore, coproducts are defined up to isomorphism, and intrinsically refer to the specified coproduct injections.
+The alternative is to treat coproducts as a \emph{structure}, i.e.\ work with canonical coproducts.
+It is then also possible to adapt the formulation of guardedness and guarded iteration to comply with this view~\cite{LevyGoncharov19}.

 The axioms~\textbf{(trv)}, \textbf{(sum)} and~\textbf{(cmp)} come from~\cite{GoncharovSchroderEtAl17}.
+Intuitively, \textbf{(trv)} says that if a program does not output anything via a summand of the output type then it is guarded in that summand.
+Rule~\textbf{(cmp)} asserts that guardedness is preserved by composition: if the unguarded part of the output of a program is postcomposed with a $\sigma$-guarded program then the result is $\sigma$-guarded, no matter how the guarded part is transformed.
+Finally, rule~\textbf{(sum)} says that putting two guarded equation systems side by side again produces a guarded system.
 Here, we also add the rule~\textbf{(str)} stating compatibility of guardedness and strength.
-Note that since~$\BC$ is distributive, $\id_Z\times\sigma:Z\times Y'\to Z\times Y$ is actually a summand whose canonical complement we take to be $\id_Z\times\bar\sigma$.
+Note that since~$\BC$ is distributive, $\id_Z\times\sigma\c Z\times Y'\to Z\times Y$ is actually a summand whose canonical complement we take to be $\id_Z\times\bar\sigma$.

 Let us record some simple consequences of the axioms in Fig.~\ref{fig:guard}. \begin{lemma} The following rules are derivable: